AMWA-TV/is-13/docs/Behaviour.md

 ## Error Response

 Unsuccessful requests MUST produce the error response per the [APIs](APIs.md#error-codes--responses) specification.
-The API is strongly RECOMMENDED to include an informative error response body with `500` Internal Error responses mentioned above, to indicate why the request is rejected.
+The API is strongly RECOMMENDED to include an informative error response body with `500` (Internal Server Error) responses mentioned above, to indicate why the request is rejected.

 ## Persistence of Updates